ckeditor/ckeditor5/packages/ckeditor5-html-embed/docs/features/html-embed.md

 The {@link module:html-embed/htmlembed~HtmlEmbed} plugin registers:
 * the UI button component (`'htmlEmbed'`),
-* the `'htmlEmbedUpdate'` command implemented by {@link module:html-embed/htmlembedupdatecommand~HtmlEmbedUpdateCommand}.
+* the `'updateHtmlEmbed'` command implemented by {@link module:html-embed/updatehtmlembedcommand~UpdateHtmlEmbedCommand}.
-* the `'htmlEmbedInsert'` command implemented by {@link module:html-embed/htmlembedinsertcommand~HtmlEmbedInsertCommand}.
+* the `'insertHtmlEmbed'` command implemented by {@link module:html-embed/inserthtmlembedcommand~InsertHtmlEmbedCommand}.

 The command can be executed using the {@link module:core/editor/editor~Editor#execute `editor.execute()`} method: